 In the United States, an estimated 1 in 13 people (7.8%) of the country needed treatment because of an addiction to drugs or alcohol.1 If you fall into this category and are ready to seek professional help, you may consider entering a professional drug detox program.
 Detox is an important first step on the road to recovery and can help you manage a potentially difficult withdrawal period and overcome other obstacles in the way of getting sober.
 Additionally, detox programs facilitate your transition into a longer-term substance abuse program for ongoing recovery.

 However, due to the high costs associated with detox, many people forego getting the help they need.
-In fact, studies show that not being able to afford the cost of care is the most common barrier to both substance abuse and mental health treatment services.
+In fact, studies show that not being able to afford the cost of care is one of the most common barriers to both substance abuse and mental health treatment services.
 Although improvements in public insurance have made it possible for more adults to receive services, cost remains a major concern for those entering treatment.2 If you are considering entering a detox program and are concerned about the costs, there are many resources available to you.